Psychiatrists in 11735

 1 Endorsed

-There is no such thing as an ideal client.
-All of my clients are unique and inspirational in their own way.
-My focus is emphasized on your present symptoms and not the label that comes with those symptoms.
+As your provider, my focus is emphasized on your present symptoms and not the label that comes with those symptoms.
 The ultimate goal for my patients is to foster confidence and independence in their lives.
 If you don't leave our sessions with a sense of comfort and hope, I am not doing my duty to you.

-There is no such thing as an ideal client.
-All of my clients are unique and inspirational in their own way.
-My focus is emphasized on your present symptoms and not the label that comes with those symptoms.
+As your provider, my focus is emphasized on your present symptoms and not the label that comes with those symptoms.
 The ultimate goal for my patients is to foster confidence and independence in their lives.
 If you don't leave our sessions with a sense of comfort and hope, I am not doing my duty to you.

 Vanessa Barisano